janbodnar/Python-Skolenie/dictionary.md

 print(chars)
 ```

-Counting letters using a `defaultdict`.
+Counting letters with a `defaultdict`:

 ```python
 from collections import defaultdict